Set your location

 Resources for the End The Trend Campaign

-The campaign was launched on 17 December 2023 with influencers, publishers and brands across fashion, beauty and lifestyle, all delivering content that models and champions SunSmart behaviours in a way that is desirable and aspirational to young Australians.
+The campaign began in summer 2023/24 drawing together influencers, publishers, and brands across fashion, beauty, and lifestyle to create content that models and promotes SunSmart behaviours as desirable and aspirational to young Australians.

 Key messages